janfix/PCI-Berthold-IMS-Version/README.md

 If not, download the PCI, create a ZIP with the ImsPciCreator file at the root level, go to TAO platform, in the top right tool bar click on ⚙️ (settings)> Portable custom interaction and install it as a package.

 ## Description
-An historic experiment on rooster : Berthold 1848 -
+An historical experiment on rooster : Berthold 1848

 ## Results
 This PCI is an interactive animation.
 It collects data to verify if the animation was used :